christinedraper/knife-topo/README.md

 methods of setting attributes such as policy files, and also making it easier to switch between methods.

+## Node type

+A node type can be specified for a node, and will be added as a `normal['topo']['node_type']` node attribute.
+The node type is used by the 'topo' cookbook to identify the right configuration to use.
+It is also used in the 'via cookbook' method to support attributes that vary by node type.

 ## One topology per file

 To reduce complexity, V2 no longer supports multiple topologies in a JSON file.

 # Installation #